 Don’t be afraid to ask the accountant if they are earning any fees or commissions on any product they are recommending.

-Consider asking them to operate on a fee rather than commission basis.
+Consider asking them to operate on a fee rather than a commission basis.

 Recommending systems that suit only them